How to Increase Cfm on Air Compressor

 Make sure that both pipes are pointing in opposite directions so that air can flow through them freely.
 5. Finally, wire up the electric motor according to its specifications and plug it in!
 Once everything is turned on, your DIY high CFM air compressor is ready to use!

-See also How to Time a Cummins Air Compressor
+See also What to Look for When Buying an Air Compressor

 How to Make Air Compressor Faster